-Staff Contact: David Brown and Arthur Glass S1 or S2 HPW2
+Staff Contact: David Brown and Arthur Glass Note/s: Not offered in 1999.
+HPW2

 Popular cultural representations of law and legal processes are increasingly influential in constituting public perceptions and beliefs about the operation of law as a mode of regulation.
 This course will examine a number of specific issues loosely grouped under the headings: violence, harm and representation.
-The issues will be controversial ones, the stuff of the popular entertainment and news media.
+The issues will be controversial ones. the stuff of the popular entertainment and news media.
 The course will raise a range of questions about the way issues of violence and harm are represented in popular culture, and how such representations relate to and affect the operation of legal processes, and the regulatory claims of law.
-Issues covered will be: crime fiction, TV cop shows, serial killers, rape, sadomasochism, violence in sport, police violence and police killings, the death penalty, cultural practices such as genital mutilation and pay-back spearings, pornography, racial vilification, and the Azaria Chamberlain case.
+Issues covered will vary from time to time and may include: crime fiction, TV cop shows, rape, violence in sport, police violence and police killings, the death penalty, cultural practices such as genital mutilation and pay-back spearings, pornography, racial vilification, and the Azaria Chamberlain case.